 American Illustration 40, Society of Illustrators 63, American Illustration 39, Society of Illustrators 62 Silver Medal in Uncommissioned Category, 3x3 Illustration Annual No.16, American Illustration 38, Society of Illustrators 60 Silver Medal in Uncommissioned Category, American Illustration 36, Society of Illustrators 59 Gold Medal in Editorial Category, 3x3 Illustration Annual No.13, Society of Illustrators 58, American Illustration 34

-The Guardian, The New York Times, The New Yorker, Spectrum, Family Circle, Bleacher Report, MIT Technology Review, New Republic, Nautilus, Pacific Standard, The Boston Globe, Planadviser, Plansponsor
+The New York Times, The New Yorker, The Atlantic, Audubon, Apple, Star Tribune, The Guardian, Télérama, Socialter, Nautilus, Bloomberg Businessweek, Bloomberg Markets, Nature Magazine, Family Circle, MIT Technology Review, New Republic, Spectrum News, The Boston Globe, Planadviser, Plansponsor

 It's Nice That, AIGA, BOOOOOOOM, Communication Arts, IdN, Adobe Create Magazine, Nobrow